levlaz/100-days-of-code/r1-log.md

 ### R1D3 5/7/2020
 I spent too much time on the first project, building a [Tribute Page to Offer Nissim](https://levlaz.org/portfolio/tribute/).
 However overall I am happy with it.
 I should have taken screenshots along the way because this thing was a dumpster fire earlier today.
 The biggest things I was focusing on were properly using semantic HTML tags, and CSS.
 In terms of CSS, I *think* I finally kind of understand flexbox?
 I also took advantage of css variables, liner-gradients, and media queries.
 These are all things that I am not super comfortable with, but I am glad that I got them to work in this project.

+### R1D4 5/8/2020
+I looked at the tribute page from yesterday on my phone and realized that it wasn't fully responsive on a mobile device.
+I think I am still a bit confused on how media queries and flexbox are supposed to work together.
+I got a slightly more polished version published today, but still not comfortable with this for now.
+I think the main issue is that I am trying to be fancy with my two columns.